uisautomation/django-automationcommon/README.rst

 4. All module logging writes to a logger named 'automationcommon'

+5. The unittests can be run using the runtests.py scripts.
+Please note that the tests require testfixtures in addition to the requirements defined in setup.py.

-5. This module has an audit trail feature that allows you to capture update to / deletes of selected models.
+6. This module has an audit trail feature that allows you to capture update to / deletes of selected models.
-   To track changes to a model simple use the ModelChangeMixin.
+   To track changes to a model simple use the ModelChangeMixin (preceding models.Model).
    To capture the "editor" use automationcommon.models.set_local_user() to set the user to be used in the audit trail or configure your app like this::